giovanniboscu/continuous-section-field/docs/cross_section_homogenization.md

 2. A cross-section layout composed of multiple material sub-domains
 3. A continuous homogenization process that produces equivalent linear-elastic section properties along the beam axis

-The beam is not discretized into prismatic finite elements.
+The beam is not discretized into prismatic elements.
 Instead, cross-section properties are evaluated continuously as functions of the longitudinal coordinate.

 ---